MicrosoftDocs/sql-docs/docs/ssdt/download-sql-server-data-tools-ssdt.md

 [!INCLUDE[appliesto-ss-asdb-asdw-pdw-md.md](../includes/appliesto-ss-asdb-asdw-pdw-md.md)]
 **SQL Server Data Tools** is a modern development tool for building SQL Server relational databases, Azure SQL databases, Analysis Services (AS) data models, Integration Services (IS) packages, and Reporting Services (RS) reports.
 With SSDT, you can design and deploy any SQL Server content type with the same ease as you would develop an application in Visual Studio.

 For most users, SQL Server Data Tools (SSDT) is installed as part of Visual Studio.
+Installing SSDT using the Visual Studio installer adds the base SSDT functionality, so you need to run the SSDT standalone installer if you want to work with AS, IS, and RS projects.

 ## Install SSDT with Visual Studio 2017